kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Cancellation of EvictionRequest

-The current implementation requires eviction requesters to set a `.spec.requesters` on the EvictionRequest in order for the EvictionRequest to be processed and the pod terminated.
-If all eviction intents are withdrawn in `.spec.requesters[].intent`, the eviction request is canceled.
+The current implementation requires eviction requesters to create EvictionRequest in order for the Eviction to be processed and the pod terminated.
+If all requester intents are withdrawn in `.spec.intent`, the eviction request is canceled.
 Responders cannot prevent EvictionRequest cancellation.

-Requesters are advised to reconcile the EvictionRequest object to ensure that the EvictionRequest is present, but they are not required to do so.
+Requesters are advised to reconcile the Evictions object to ensure that the Eviction is present, but they are not required to do so.

 The eviction request controller will set the `Evicted` condition to `True` as the pod is terminated.

-To avoid implementing the cancellation, we could alternatively forbid deletion of EvictionRequests on admission, unless the pod has already disappeared.
+To avoid implementing the cancellation, we could alternatively forbid deletion of Eviction on admission, unless the pod has already disappeared.
 The main drawback is, that there are many applications today that block the node drain (either via a PDB or via a validating admission webhook for API-initiated eviction).
 EvictionRequest and NodeMaintenance can be compared to the kubectl drain.
-If we forbid deletion of eviction requests, the cluster administrator has no way of reverting the node drain decision.
+If we forbid deletion of evictions, the cluster administrator has no way of reverting the node drain decision.
 With the kubectl drain, this can easily be done by simply stopping the process.
 If the imperative eviction responder controller fails to evict multiple pods in a loop (even with a backoff), many requests to the apiserver could degrade cluster performance.
-By deleting the NodeMaintenance and associated EvictionRequests, the administrator can break the loop and buy time to understand which applications are blocking the node drain and asses whether they can be safely deleted.
+By deleting the NodeMaintenance and associated EvictionRequests and Evictions, the administrator can break the loop and buy time to understand which applications are blocking the node drain and asses whether they can be safely deleted.

 ### The Name of the EvictionRequest Objects

-It would be useful for the name of the EvictionRequest object to be unique and predictable for each pod instance to prevent the creation of multiple EvictionRequests for the same pod.
-Because we do not expect the responders to support interaction with multiple EvictionRequests for a pod.
-We can also verify `.spec.target.pod` field on admission.
+It would be useful for the name of the Eviction object to be unique and predictable for each pod instance to prevent the creation of multiple Evictions for the same pod.
+Because we do not expect the responders to support interaction with multiple Evictions for a pod.
+We could also verify `.spec.target.pod` field on admission.
 However, it would be difficult/impossible to change or support other naming strategies in the future.

+NOTE: the creation of Eviction objects is currently handled solely by the eviction request controller.
+So a strict naming strategy is not required, as the controller itself can ensure that there is only one Eviction instance per a pod.

-We could validate each EvictionRequest `.metadata.name` to have one of the following formats:
+We could validate each Eviction `.metadata.name` to have one of the following formats:

 #### Pod UID